Marketplace payments: The complete guide

 • What is a marketplace: A marketplace facilitates payments between sellers and buyers.
 Payments are a strategically important feature for marketplaces.

-• Why are marketplace payments important: Payments are crucial for a marketplace’s revenue strategy, value proposition, and overall growth.
+• Why marketplace payments are important: Payments are crucial for a marketplace’s revenue strategy, value proposition, and overall growth.

-• How do marketplace payments work: The standard payment flow involves seller onboarding, buyer checkout, and secure transaction handling.
+• How marketplace payments work: The standard payment flow involves seller onboarding, buyer checkout, and secure transaction handling.
 The most critical steps for marketplaces are delayed payouts and split payments.

 • How to power payments on your marketplace: If you're building a marketplace with Sharetribe, online payments are included in your subscription.
 If you're building a marketplace from scratch (or with software that doesn't include online payments), you need to choose the right payment provider and build the integration yourself.